maciejgz/rac/README.md

 **RAC_LOCATION_USER_CHANGED**, **RAC_LOCATION_CAR_CHANGED**) to Kafka (events consumed by the search, car, user and rent service).
 User is notified about the successful return by the Websocket connection.

+### Simulation service

+Simulation service let to simulate the data of the cars and users.
+It is used for testing purposes.
+Simulation is configured through the config service.
+It is possible to configure the number of concurrent threads simulating active sessions of users and administrators adding or removing cars from the pool of available cars.
+Scenarios have a probability to be executed.
+It is possible to configure the probability of each scenario.

+Possible simulation scenarios:

+- User registers
+- User unregisters
+- Administrator adds a car
+- Administrator removes a car from the pool of available cars
+- User rents a car - then localizations of the user and the car are updated and then user returns the car
+- User tries to rent already rented car

 ## Build and run